 North Myrtle Beach/Little River« Previous Entries

-Anne, of Cherry Grove Pier, reports that bottom fishermen are hooking some sea mullet and a few spot on double-drop rigs baited with shrimp.
-A few black drum (some to 3-4 lbs.) are also biting the shrimp.
+Steve, of Cherry Grove Pier, reports that bottom fishermen are hooking some sea mullet and croaker on shrimp pinned to double-drop rigs.

-Smaller flounder are taking an interest in cut and live baits under the pier.
+Some keeper flounder are falling for live baits fished under the pier.